clam004/adaptive-computation-time/README.md

-# AdaptiveComputationTimeTutorial

-Tutorial on Adaptive Computation Time
+# Tutorial on Adaptive Computation Time for Recurrent Neural Networks

 This jupyter notebook encompasses a tutorial and demonstration of Alex Graves's paper [Adaptive Computation Time for Recurrent Neural Networks](https://arxiv.org/pdf/1603.08983.pdf)